haskell-github-trust/.github/profile/README.md

 but in practice it seems like that’s too much trouble, because there are a lot of useful libraries which are broken for want of simple updates.
 By collecting libraries in this trust, we hope to encourage volunteer maintenance.

-## How to add libraries to the Haskell Github Trust
+## How to add libraries to the Haskell GitHub Trust

-1. Transfer Github ownership to https://github.com/haskell-github-trust
+1. Transfer GitHub ownership to https://github.com/haskell-github-trust
-2. Add `haskell-github-trust` as a Hackage maintainer.
+2. WIP ~Add `haskell-github-trust` as a Hackage maintainer.~

 All libraries should have